 What I found off-putting about TorGuard was a series of anomalous details that popped up in my testing.
 For example, four of six exit nodes I tried had IP addresses on spam blacklists, and three of them had mismatches between exit node location and DNS location.
 (One particularly odd case: I selected a New York exit node, and although the DNS server was indeed in New York, the IP address the system assigned me was in Utah.)

 TorGuard’s review at That One Privacy Site criticizes the service for being “shady,” and although I don’t know if that’s quite the word I’d use, my subjective impression was that TorGuard actively courts users who have less than honorable intentions.
-All things being equal, that’s not the company I prefer to keep, and since there are so many fine alternatives at lower prices, I’m less enthusiastic about TorGuard than Buffered, IPVanish or even HideMyAss.
+All things being equal, that’s not the company I prefer to keep, and since there are so many fine alternatives at lower prices, I’m less enthusiastic about TorGuard than Express, IPVanish or even HideMyAss.

 The final service I tested, VPNSecure, was a bit of a puzzler.
 I wanted and expected to like it, and on paper there’s a lot to recommend the service.
 But apart from a few small annoyances, I had one experience that I’m finding it hard to overlook.